Kharec/feedly2s3/README.md

 ## What

 You know [Feedly](https://feedly.com) ?
-Good. `feedly2s3` uses the Feeldy's API to export an OPML file which contains the lists of your feedly's subscriptions, and uploads it to the S3 bucket of your choice.
+Good. `feedly2s3` uses the Feedly's API to export an OPML file which contains the lists of your Feedly's subscriptions, and uploads it to the S3 bucket of your choice.

 ## How

-It needs mainly `boto3` and `requests` python modules, which you can install with:
+It needs mainly `boto3` and `requests` python modules, which you can both install with:

 ~~~bash
 $ pip install -r requirements.txt